MacPenguin

 3. What machines boot *now*?

-Almost all better-than-68000 Macs should work in some form or another.
-Keep in mind, however, that not all hardware will be supported on all machines.
+All supported Macs should work to some extent.
+However, not all hardware devices on all machines have working drivers.
 For more information, see the machine status page.

 7. Any machines in particular that we might have problems with?